 They key to wild camping – and backpacking in general – is to keep your pack as light as possible, and maximise space.
 The last thing you need is a heavy pack and a sweaty back!

 The first important rule is it’s worth investing in some good, lightweight kit and equipment.
 In all honesty, all the items I’ve listed below could break the bank if you bought them all together, but if you split the cost and share items with friends and fellow backpackers, and build up the kit over time, you shouldn’t have any issues, and it will pay dividends in the long term.
+Here’s the checklist:

-THE BULKY KIT LIST ITEMS
+THE BULKY WILD CAMPING KIT LIST ITEMS

 The biggest and heaviest items in your rucksack are likely to be your tent, your stove and your sleeping bag.
 Given the fact that all three are vital for your survival in the wild, it’s worth researching and buying the best ones to suit your upcoming trips.

 1 – I use a simple Vango Nitestar 350 sleeping bag for the spring and summer.
 It’s very important to choose the right sleeping bag for the right season and temperature!